Quantum critical behavior in three-dimensional one-band Hubbard model at half filling: Summary

 The critical value of the effective spin $m=0.078$ only depends on the effective Heisenberg model.
 The effective exchange constant $J$ and the effective spin $m$ are calculated in one fermion-loop approximation.
-It is neither strong coupling approximation nor weak coupling approximation.
-At half filling the chemical potential is fixed $\mu=U/2$ and the dispersions' Eq.(\ref{QCB11}) dependence on the parameter $t/U$ is nontrivial.
+It is neither a strong coupling approximation nor a weak coupling approximation.
+At half-filling the chemical potential is fixed $\mu=U/2$ and the dispersions' Eq.(\ref{QCB11}) dependence on the parameter $t/U$ is nontrivial.

-To compare with experimental results the phase diagram in plane of $T/U$ and control parameter $t/U$ was obtained.
-To compare with results of the numerical calculations one has to convert the diagram Fig.(\ref{TN-tU}) into phase diagram in plane of $T/t$ and $U/t$.
+To compare with experimental results the phase diagram in the plane of $T/U$ and control parameter $t/U$ was obtained.
+To compare with results of the numerical calculations one has to convert the diagram Fig.(\ref{TN-tU}) into the phase diagram in the plane of $T/t$ and $U/t$.
 The result is shown in figure (\ref{TN-Ut}).

 The solid black line is the phase diagram obtained in the present paper.
 The red circles, the blue open diamonds and the magenta triangles are the results obtained by means of the dynamical mean field theory (DMFT) \cite{Kent05}, dynamical cluster approximation (DCA)\cite{Kent05} and dynamical vertex approximation (D$\Gamma$A) \cite{Toschi07}, respectively.